Radio Commentator and Author

 was a wonderful thing.

-that you see the line, and you laugh before the singer’s actually
+complain that you see the line, and you laugh before the singer’s

-system must work, and this is still to be perfected.
-It also
+The system must work, and this is still to be perfected.
+It

 things, perfectible things.
 You don’t have to read the line